Abdelrahman4224/ETL-Data-pipeline/README.md

 # ETL-Data-pipeline
-ETL Data Pipeline using python
+ETL Data Pipeline and logging function for documenting the ETL timeline using python